 Climate change affects different aspects of water quality and the ecological status of lakes.
 In the work with the EU-WFD as well with the responsibility to preserve the natural resources in the region, Jönköping County need data to understand the impact of climate change.
 In this SWICCA-project we look at how changes in air temperature affect the water temperature, ice cover and stratification patterns at some chosen lakes.
 All these indicators have impact on the biological, physical and chemical status.

 The results from the case will be used:

-- in decisions regarding measures for preserving fishes, especially cold water species.
-More specific in decisions regarding where to prioritize work with blue infrastructures such as fish ladders, changes in dams and culverts
+- in decisions regarding measures for preserving fishes, especially cold water species, specifically those regarding where to prioritize work with blue infrastructures such as fish ladders, changes in dams and culverts

 - in the work with the EU WFD

 - to give Jönköping county an indication on how a warmer climate will impact different type of lakes in the county.
 This information will be used in the exercising of authority, for example giving permission for business, state supervision and for future planning.